 - Kosher salt and freshly ground pepper

-Roast vegetables until browned and soft, about 30 minutes.
-Remove skin from eggplant and discard.
-Place eggplant pulp, onions and peeled garlic in food processor.
+- Place the eggplant pulp, onions, and garlic in the food processor.
 Purée until almost smooth.

-Transfer mixture to bowl and stir in mint, cilantro and garam masala.
+- Transfer the mixture to a bowl and stir in the mint, cilantro, and garam masala.
 Season to taste with salt and pepper.